kokonama/UDP_Drum_Machine/README.md

 This patch is intended to be used to test udp connection.

+If you have max, use the ".mxf" file or the ".maxpat" in conjucion with the shell tool.
+If you do not have max, download the application in the ".zip" file.

 Requirements:
- 1.git lfs is required to download the application (UDP_Drum_Machine.zip) 2.the "shell" tool can be found here https://github.com/jeremybernstein/shell/releases/tag/1.0b2
+ 1.git lfs is required to download the application (UDP_Drum_Machine.zip) 2.the "shell" tool is needed to run the max patch, and can be found here https://github.com/jeremybernstein/shell/releases/tag/1.0b2

 Instructions: